frannuca/qsabr/README.md

 Seriealization of re-sampled surface into csv is demonstrated in https://github.com/frannuca/qsabr/blob/main/qrirvol_tests/sabr_resampling_tests.fs.

  ## **qdata** and **qtime**
- Are work in progress use more as place holder for a future calendar library and data transformations.
+ Are work in progress intended more as placeholder for a future calendar library and data transformations.